ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 In this section, you will create a {{site.data.keyword.codeengineshort}} project.
 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 Projects are used to manage resources and provide access to its entities.

 Putting entities into a single project enables you to manage access control more easily.
 The entities within a project share the same private network, which enables them to talk to each other securely.
-To understand what is a project, check the [documentation](https://{DomainName}/docs/codeengine?topic=codeengine-manage-project)
+To understand what a project is, check the [documentation](https://{DomainName}/docs/codeengine?topic=codeengine-manage-project)

 1. Navigate to [{{site.data.keyword.codeenginefull_notm}} Overview](https://{DomainName}/codeengine/overview) page.
 2. On the left pane, click on **Projects** and then click **Create project**,
-   - Select a Location
+   - Select a location
    - Provide a project name and select a Resource group where you will create your project and also the cloud services required in the later steps.
 Resource groups are a way for you to organize your account resources into customizable groupings.
    - Click on **Create** and then **Confirm & create**
    - Wait until the project `status` changes to **Active**